Honda HR-V Insurance Rates

 In order to alleviate the stress associated with shopping for insurance, let our thorough guide serve as your main point of reference.
 When you’re ready to find cheap insurance rates, be sure to enter your five-digit ZIP code to start comparing Honda HR-V car insurance policies from multiple companies.

-U.S. average insurance prices for a Honda HR-V are $1,312 every 12 months for full coverage.
-Comprehensive costs approximately $250, collision insurance costs $474, and liability is $430.
-Liability-only coverage costs around $486 a year, and high-risk coverage costs around $2,850.
-Teenage drivers pay the highest rates at up to $5,012 a year.
+Estimated insurance rates for a Honda HR-V are $1,312 a year including full coverage.
+Comprehensive costs around $250 a year, collision costs $474, and liability costs $430.
+Liability-only coverage costs as little as $486 a year, with high-risk coverage costing around $2,850.
+Teen drivers pay the most at $5,012 a year or more.

 Average premium for full coverage: $1,312

-Using a middle-aged driver as an example, Honda HR-V insurance prices range from the cheapest price of $486 for basic liability insurance to a much higher rate of $2,850 for a policy for a high-risk driver.
+Using a 40-year-old driver as an example, insurance rates for a Honda HR-V go from as low as $486 for the bare minimum liability coverage to a high of $2,850 for a driver that may need high-risk insurance.

 Use the form below to get customized rates for your location.